chrischongyj/daily-news/docs/index.md

 **[Microsoft releases update-fixing update for update-eligible Windows 10 PCs](https://arstechnica.com/gadgets/2025/11/microsoft-releases-update-fixing-update-for-update-eligible-windows-10-pcs/)**
 *tech* · 2025-11-12 · **Imp 4/5** — Tickers: MSFT — Entities: Microsoft

-Microsoft has released an update for Windows 10 that fixes the ESU enrollment process, which is necessary for receiving security updates.
-This change may encourage users to upgrade to Windows 11 as the 2025 deadline approaches.
+Microsoft has released an update to fix issues with the ESU enrollment process for Windows 10 PCs, which is necessary for receiving security updates.
+This move may encourage upgrades to Windows 11 as the 2025 transition approaches.

 **[We tried Valve’s new VR headset, PC, and controller — ask us anything!](https://www.theverge.com/games/818113/valve-steam-frame-machine-controller-vr-headset-pc-ask-us-anything-ama)**
 *tech* · 2025-11-12 · **Imp 4/5** — Entities: Valve, Steam Deck, Steam Frame, Steam Machine, Steam Controller